Idiom: take (someone) aside / pull (someone) aside

 — We need to take the director aside for a moment and let her know that the keynote speaker got into an accident on the way here and cannot participate.

-— I was shocked when my husband took me aside to explain the woman I was just talking to was his ex-fiancé.
+— I was shocked when my husband took me aside to explain that the woman I was just talking to was his ex-fiancé.

 — I felt someone pull me aside and whisper that my father had died but I don't remember anything else that happened that day.